bigbinary/neeto-editor/.github/pull_request_template.md

 **Checklist**

-- [ ] I have performed a self-review of my code.
 - [ ] I have made corresponding changes to the documentation.
-- [ ] I have added the necessary label (patch/minor/major - If package publish
+- [ ] I have added the necessary label (patch/minor/major - If package publish is required).
-      is required).
-- [ ] I have followed the suggested description format and styling.

 **Reviewers**